 FAFSA and the Federal Verification process

-Required Documents for Federal Verification
+Required Documentation for Federal Verification

-Each person who filed a Federal Tax Return must confirm her or his taxable income either by using the IRS Data Retrieval Tool or by requesting from the IRS a “Tax Return Transcript” or a “Record of Account Transcript,” which should then be submitted to our office.
+Each person who filed a 2015 US Federal Tax Return must confirm her or his taxable income either by using the IRS Data Retrieval Tool or by requesting from the IRS a “Tax Return Transcript”, which should then be submitted to our office.

-- IRS Data Retrieval Tool: The easiest and most accurate way to access and verify your tax information is to use the IRS Data Retrieval Tool, which allows you to electronically transfer your information from the IRS to the FAFSA.
+The easiest and most accurate way to access and verify your tax information is to use the IRS Data Retrieval Tool, which allows you to electronically transfer your information from the IRS to the FAFSA.

 - Other options, such as “Account Transcript” or “Wage & Income Transcript,” will not satisfy the document requirements for Federal Verification.

-IMPORTANT: The IRS does not accept requests for transcripts at its Taxpayer Assistance Centers.
+IMPORTANT: The IRS does not accept requests for Transcripts at its Taxpayer Assistance Centers.